Complete the Threat Defense Initial Configuration Using the CLI

 • Do you want to configure IPv4? and/or Do you want to configure IPv6?—Enter y for at least one of these types of addresses.

 • Enter the IPv4 default gateway for the management interface and/or Enter the IPv6 gateway for the management interface—If you want to use a data interface for manager access instead of the Management interface, choose manual.
 Although you do not plan to use the Management interface, you must set an IP address, for example, a private address.
+Make sure this interface is on a different subnet from the manager access interface to prevent routing issues.
 You cannot configure a data interface for management if the management interface is set to DHCP, because the default route, which must be data-interfaces (see the next bullet), might be overwritten with one received from the DHCP server.

 • Enter the IPv4 default gateway for the management interface and/or Configure IPv6 via DHCP, router, or manually?If you want to use a data interface for manager access instead of the management interface, set the gateway to be data-interfaces.
 This setting forwards management traffic over the backplane so it can be routed through the manager access data interface.
 If you want to use the Management interface for manager access, you should set a gateway IP address on the Management 1/1 network.